Obtain a Section 19 FDIC Waiver

 If an employment applicant has one of these categorical offenses, they cannot work at a bank or other FDIC insured institution without the written consent of the FDIC.
 Furthermore, the applicant who has one of these offenses has the burden of proving that they are still fit to work at an insured institution, do not pose a risk to its safety, or impair the public’s confidence in it.

-Read below to learn more about what is takes to qualify for a Section 19 FDIC Waiver or begin the Section 19 FDIC waiver application process online today or contact our office now to speak with an experienced FDIC Waiver attorney.
+Read below to learn more about what is takes to qualify for a Section 19 FDIC Waiver or begin the Section 19 FDIC waiver application process online today or contact our office of experienced FDIC Waiver attorneys.

 A good attorney that moves fast.